Dapp-Learning-DAO/Dapp-Learning/basic/82-zkP2P/README.md

 const notarizedSession = await new NotarizedSession(serializedSession);

-// Create proof for commited ranges
+// Create proof for committed ranges
 // note: this will reveal the selected ranges const serializedProof = await notarizedSession.proof(commit);